therealandroid/AndroidMVP/README.md

-# Welcome

-to my Android Playground Project
+# Android MVP architecture testing

 Hi!
 This is just a simple project that I try to solve some commom problems in android.